Celebrity Cruises Tips, Activities, and Overview

 Formal nights (held once on cruises six nights or shorter, twice on longer itineraries) have been replaced by Evening Chic, where anything from cocktail attire to formal wear is appropriate.
-The dress code also extends to the theater on those evenings.
+The dress code on a Celebrity cruise also extends to the theater on those evenings.

 Is everything free on Celebrity cruises?

 No. The cruise fare for a Celebrity cruise covers dining in several complimentary venues, including the Main Dining Room, Oceanview Cafe buffet restaurant, Spa Cafe, Mast Grill (on most ships) and Seaside Grill.
 Room service is also complimentary, except for the period between 11 p.m. and 6 a.m.
 Passengers staying at certain suite levels have additional complimentary dining privileges, and those staying in AquaClass rooms can dine in the Blu restaurant without charge.